-The Blakely Law Group has had the privilege of representing, and protecting, many of the world’s most famous brands.
+The Blakely Law Group has had the privilege of representing, and protecting, many of the world's most famous brands.
+The Blakely Law Group has extensive Federal court experience, having litigated well over 600 cases in the various United States District Courts and Courts of Appeal.
+Indeed, the Blakely Law Group is routinely one of the top filers of intellectual property cases in the United States.
 We are a results-driven firm and believe that our record of success speaks for itself.

 Defended producer of a Jimmy Hendrix concert film in a litigation against the Hendrix estate involving claims for breach of contract/rescission.
 The lawsuit, filed by Hendrix's estate through its company Experience Hendrix LLC, relates to a half-century old deal between Hendrix and Gerald Goldstein to film the performances at the Royal Albert Hall in London, which took place in February 1969.
 In 2010, Experience Hendrix and The Last Experience agreed to produce the film for theatrical release — but it the deal fell apart over distribution and that prompted the 2011 lawsuit.
 The estate claimed that Goldstein committed fraud by not disclosing that he'd accept nothing less for the deal than a wide release, and sought $4.1 million and a declaration that the estate was the footage's sole owner.